adobe/aepsdk-edge-android/Documentation/event-reference.md

 ### Edge content response error

-This event is a response to the [Edge request identity event](#edge-request-identity)) and provides the location hint being used by the Edge Network extension in requests to the Edge Network.
-The Edge Network location hint may be used when building the URL for Edge Network requests to hint at the server cluster to use.
+This event is an error response to an originating event.
+If there are multiple error responses for a given triggering event, separate error event instances will be dispatched for each error.

 #### Event Details<!-- omit in toc -->